 Your wardrobe should reflect your lifestyle–not the lifestyle that you imagine.

-Once you’ve chosen your 5-7 most worn pieces, add in other pieces that compliment and work well with those pieces (Check out this Wellesley & King post on building a color palette for help coordinating).
+Once you’ve chosen your 5-7 most worn pieces, add in other pieces that complement and work well with those pieces (Check out this Wellesley & King post on building a color palette for help coordinating).
 The goal is to create a mix-and-matchable set of items but, most importantly, these items should reflect your lifestyle.

 From there, remove all other items from your closet.
 That’s right–get them out.
 Whether you need to store off-season clothes, or do an all-out closet detox, allow yourself to let go of items that you’re no longer wearing and that no longer fit.